beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ## About

 This is the official repository for Spoken Word Sorcery, a text-based role-playing game (RPG) written in JavaScript.
 The game is designed to be as open world as possible, within the constraints of the format and technical limitations.
 It utilizes the Electron platform to allow for distribution and release.

+## FAQ

+**Q:** How can I install this game?

+**A:** Please see the [installation instructions](#installation) below.

+**Q:** How can I play this game?

+**A:** Please see the [how to play section](#how-to-play) below.

+**Q:** Why do I get a warning when I try to run the game?

+**A:** The game is not signed, so some operating systems may give you a warning when you try to run it.
+You can be confident that the game is safe to run, especially since it is an Electron PWA that runs in a secured sandbox, but if you are still concerned, you can check the source code yourself!

+## Installation

+### Simple Installation

+1. Download the latest release from the [releases page](https://github.com/beyond-reality-dev/Spoken-Word-Sorcery/releases).
+2. Extract the contents of the zip file.
+3. Run the executable file.
+4. If you are on Windows, and you get a warning from Windows Defender SmartScreen, click "More info" and then "Run anyway".
+5. If you are on macOS, and you get a warning about the app being from an unidentified developer, right-click the app and click "Open".
+6. If you have any issues, please open an issue on the [issues page](https://github.com/beyond-reality-dev/Spoken-Word-Sorcery/issues), or message me directly.

+### Manual Installation

+1. Clone the repository.
+2. Install Node.js and npm.
+3. Run `npm install` in the repository directory.
+4. Run `npm start` to start the game.
+5. If you have any issues, please open an issue on the [issues page](https://github.com/beyond-reality-dev/Spoken-Word-Sorcery/issues), or message me directly.

+## How to Play

+The introduction to the game will give you a good idea of how to play, but there are some more detailed instructions below.
+And remember, you can always type "help," "info," or "instructions" to get a list of commands that you can use in the game.

+### General

+To play Spoken Word Sorcery, you can type phrases to interact with the game.

+You may optionally begin phrases with the letter "I" but it is not required.

+Similarly, you may optionally insert prepositions, articles, or other words that do not change the meaning of the phrase, like "a," "an," "to," and "the."

+For example, you can type either "I go north," "go to the north," etc. to move north.

+Punctuation and capitalization is irrelevant, and you can combine phrases with "and" in most cases.

+### Movement
+To move to a room connected to your current location, you can type "go," "run," "exit," "move," or "walk" followed by a cardinal (compass) direction.

+### Item Management

+To pick up an item, you can type "take," "grab," "acquire," "obtain," "pick up," or "lift" followed by the item name.

+To drop an item, you can type "drop," "discard," "leave," or "lose" followed by the item name.

+To equip an item, you can type "equip" or "put on" followed by the item name.

+To unequip an item, you can type "unequip" or "take off" followed by the item name.

+For consumables, you can type "use," "consume," "drink," "eat," or "ingest" followed by the item name.

+### Combat
+To attack an enemy that is in front of you with a melee weapon, you can type "hit," "stab," "fight," "attack," "strike," "slash," "swing," or "thrust," followed by the weapon you wish to use.
+Optionally, you can add certain words like "with" before the weapon name.
+For example, "hit with sword," "stab with dagger," "swing sword," etc. will all work.

+To attack an enemy that is farther away or out of reach with a ranged weapon, you can type "aim," "fire," "shoot," "snipe," "throw," or "launch" followed by the weapon you wish to use.
+Optionally, you can add certain words like "with" before the weapon name.
+For example, "aim with bow," "fire crossbow," etc. will all work.

+To use a spell, you can type "say," "yell," "cast," "chant," "shout," "speak," "utter," "mutter," or "whisper" followed by the spell phrase.

+To turn and phase a different direction, you can type "turn," "face," or "look" followed by the direction, left or right, you want to face.
+If you wish to only turn 45 degrees, rather than 90 degrees, you can add "slightly" or "halfway" before the direction.
+For example, "turn slightly left," "face halfway right," etc. will work.

+To move during combat you can type "go," "run," "exit," "move," or "walk" followed by a distance, up to 20, followed optionally by "feet," then "forward," "backward," "left," or "right."
+For example "go 5 feet forward," "run 10 feet left."
+The grid is broken up into tiles, and each tile is 5 feet wide.
+Since moving diagonally requires you to move 7.5 feet, movements diagonally must be made in those increments, for example "go 7.5 feet left forward," or "run 15 feet right backward."

+### Resting
+If you are in a safe location, you can type "rest" or "sleep" to regain health and mana.

+### Remembering
+To remember a phrase, you can type "remember" followed by the phrase you want to remember.

 ## Features